chri3i/Tinvaak2/README.md

 Horizon UI inlcudes a 21:9 profile which you should activate, alongside the 21x9 loading screens replacer.

+Open up BethINI, set up your resolution and enable borderless windowed in the settings, otherwise your game might look slightly offset.

 ### Tweaking the Game Settings

 I highly recommend using [BethINI](https://www.nexusmods.com/skyrimspecialedition/mods/4875) which is included in this Modlist (can be found in `MO2/tools/BethINI`).
 I recommend tweaking the `Detail` section for more FPS: